The Seashell House

 The Plan

-The parlor level was reconfigured to establish a deliberate threshold between old and new: a formal living room remains at the front of the house, while the rear opens into a light-filled kitchen and dining space designed for everyday family life.
-At the garden level, the plan was reimagined to accommodate a guest suite, family room, and home office, while the upper floors now house three bedrooms and a primary suite framed by the home’s distinctive curved bay.
-Throughout, vintage and mid-century-inspired furnishings are layered with warm wood tones, soft neutral walls, and earth-toned finishes, creating a calm yet contemporary interior.
+We reconfigured the parlor level to establish a deliberate threshold between old and new; the formal living room remains at the front of the house, while the rear opens into a light-filled kitchen and dining space designed for everyday family life.
+At the garden level, we reimagined the plan to accommodate a guest suite, family room, and home office.
+The upper floors now house three bedrooms and a primary suite framed by the home’s distinctive curved bay.
+Throughout, vintage and mid-century-inspired furnishings complement warm wood tones, soft neutral walls, and earth-toned finishes, to create a calm yet contemporary interior.
 Thoughtfully selected lighting and accents add depth, warmth, and personality across the home.

 Sustainability